Raja629545/React-Mastery/readme.md

 Hello, My name is Rajesh Halder.
-I started learning React from scratch to advance.
+I started learning React from #Hitechchoudhary Sir(Chai aur React) scratch to advance.
+This is my practice repo where I upload react thing which I learned.